-Where to Stay When Cycling in Scottsdale
+Where to Stay When Biking in Scottsdale

 I’ve stayed in a number of places in Scottsdale.
 I’ve stayed in north Scottsdale, and other times I’ve stayed closer to downtown.
 My preference is to stay closer to downtown as I like to ride in and around the Camelback and Mummy mountains, and the area downtown also has a number of easier rides on nicely paved paths dedicated to walkers and riders.
 I suggest staying in the area, closer to downtown, perhaps near the Arizona Canal which has a great bike path that can take you to a number of great areas.

-Below you’ll find some of my favorite cycling routes in the Scottsdale area.
+Below you’ll find some of my favorite bike rides in the Scottsdale area.
 I like the challenge of some climbing, so some of these routes are fairly challenging, but I will start out with a couple of easier / flatter rides for those people looking for some easy cruising.
 I have these Scottsdale Cycling Routes saved in Strava, so if you are a Strava member and actually want the Route file just let me know (via a comment below) and I can send it along.

 This is a great ride to get acquainted with Scottsdale and some of the downtown area.
 The Arizona Canal flows through the middle of Scottsdale and has pretty good bike paths on both sides.
 Some sections are very small gravel, but most of the ride is on paved path.
 In general, there is no need to deal with any traffic, as you are on a dedicated multipurpose path.
 The scenery along the canal is great.
 This is roughly a twenty kilometer ride and should take you about an hour.

 You can start this ride in a number of different areas along the canal.
 In this case I started around North 56th Street.
-Get on the path on the south side of the canal.
+Get on the bike path on the south side of the canal.
 Start riding north / east on the path.
 You will pass through some of the downtown area just before the path crosses East Camelback Rd.
 At Camelback Rd, cross the canal and take the path on the north side of the canal.
 Continue on the path all the way until the canal temporarily ends around the Scottsdale Silverado Golf Club.
 The path veers off into a number of directions here.
 This is a good turnaround point.
 Now head back along the canal back home.

-Best Strava Cycling Routes In Scottsdale – Route #2 – East Sonoran Desert Dr to Anthem – 40 kilometers
+Route #2 – East Sonoran Desert Dr to Anthem – 40 kilometers

 There are a number of different places to start this ride, but I like to park at the Apache Wash Trailhead parking lot and head out from there.
 The Apache Wash Trailhead also offers some great hiking if you have some time.